-Our Healthy Italian Wedding Soup is the absolute perfect comfort food for a cold day!
+Our Turkey Meatball Italian Wedding Soup is the absolute perfect comfort food for a cold day!
 It's extremely simple, delicious and can be made in 28 minutes or less!
+This delicious soup recipe will soon become a household favorite!

 A perfect marriage!
 Meat and veggies make a great team!
 In fact, wedding soup's original name in Italian is minestra maritata, which translates to "married soup."
 The marriage is actually between the soup's two main ingredients: green vegetables and meat.

 Lots of veggies.
 This soup calls for some of our favorite veggies- carrots, celery, onions, garlic and spinach!
 These veggies are nutrient-dense and add vibrant pops of color!

 Chicken broth!
 We love chicken broth because it has many health benefits.
 It's packed with important protein and essential fatty acids.
 It's also rich in iron.
 For an even healthier spin on this dish, consider using low sodium chicken broth.